 By becoming more disciplined and dedicated to your passion and work, you will slowly but surely increase your productivity.
 If you add consistency to your daily tasks you are going to see great results with time because every little action you take will add up, no matter how insignificant it may seem.

 Another advice I want to give is that you have to learn from your past mistakes.
 It sounds simple but people don’t do it.
-They get angry when the lose a bet on some Premier League game but proceed to bet month after month, because they want to gain their money back.
+They get angry when they lose a bet on some Premier League game but proceed to bet month after month because they want to gain their money back.
 That’s not how it works though, football is unpredictable so why waste your money?

 The Compound Effect - Darren Hardy